Assortative mating: In humans

 Genetic assortative mating is well studied and documented.
 In 1903 Pearson and colleagues reported strong correlations in height, span of arms, and the length of the left forearm between husband and wife in 1000 couples.
-Assortative mating with regards to appearance does not end there.
+Assortative mating with regard to appearance does not end there.
 Males prefer female faces that resemble their own when provided images of three women, with one image modified to resemble their own.
 However, the same result does not apply to females selecting male faces.
 Genetically related individuals (3rd or 4th cousin level) exhibit higher fitness than unrelated individuals.

 Assortative mating based on genomic similarities plays a role in human marriages in the United States.
 Spouses are more genetically similar to each other than two randomly chosen individuals.
 The probability of marriage increases by roughly 15% for every one standard deviation increase in genetic similarity.
 However, some researchers argue that this assortative mating is caused purely by population stratification (the fact that people are more likely to marry within ethnic subgroups such as Swedish-Americans).

 At the same time, individuals display disassortative mating for genes in the major histocompatibility complex region on chromosome 6.
 Individuals feel more attracted to odors of individuals who are genetically different in this region.
 This promotes MHC heterozygosity in the children, making them less vulnerable to pathogens.
-Apart from humans, disassortative mating with regards to the MHC coding region has been widely studied in mice, and has also been reported to occur in fish.
+Apart from humans, disassortative mating with regard to the MHC coding region has been widely studied in mice, and has also been reported to occur in fish.

 In addition to genetic assortative mating, humans also demonstrate patterns of assortative mating based on sociological factors as well.
 Sociological assortative mating is typically broken down into three categories, mate choice based on socio-economic status, mate choice based on racial or ethnic background, and mate choice based on religious beliefs.